 - Spaying prevents womb infections later in life and reduces the risk of breast cancer

-- The procedure can be safely performed around 5 – 6 months of age (or earlier/later)
+- The procedure can be safely performed at around 5 – 6 months of age (or earlier/later)

 - There’s no need or benefit for a cat to have a litter before being spayed

-- Unneutered male cats are more likely to spray in the house and display aggressive behaviour
+- Male cats that are not neutered are more likely to spray in the house and display aggressive behaviour

 - Male cats should be neutered at 5 – 6 months to reduce the risk of

-contracting an incurable infectious disease such as feline immunodeficiency virus (FIV)” (contracted during fights)
+contracting an incurable infectious disease such as feline immunodeficiency virus (FIV)” (contracted during fights with other cats)